AbhishekVempati/PyGames/README.md

 # PyGames
 Simple games in Python.

-Game 1: Tic Taac Toe (tictactoe.py)
+Game 1: Tic Taac Toe (tictactoe.py) - Start game by importing package and using function: tictactoe()

-Game 2: Blackjack (blackjack.py)
+Game 2: Blackjack (blackjack.py) - Start game by importing package and using function: blackjack()